sebastianfeldmann/phpbu/README.md

 PHP Backup Utility

-Get detailed information about all the features and a 'getting startet' tutorial at the [www.phpbu.de](http://www.phpbu.de) Website.
+Get detailed information about all the features and a 'getting startet' tutorial at the [PHPBU Website](http://phpbu.de).

 ## Features